« Previous Page

 Coronary artery bypass grafting (CABG) surgery reroutes blood around

-blocked arteries, increasing blood flow to the heart muscle tissue.
+narrowed or blocked arteries, increasing blood flow to the heart muscle tissue.

 The surgeon makes a vertical incision in the skin and muscle in the